Book

 In a small bowl, whisk together the egg whites.
 Pour into the rice mixture.
 Add the pineapple, raisins and apricots.
 Stir until well blended.

 Heat the oven to 325 F. Lightly coat a baking dish with cooking spray.
 Spoon the pudding and fruit mixture into the baking dish.
-Bake until the pudding is set, about 20 minutes.
+Bake until the pudding is set, for about 20 minutes.
 Serve warm or cold.